-3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
-A study of the laws that affect agricultural businesses in the context of labor, taxation, tenancy, liability and other
+A study of the laws that affect agricultural businesses in the context of labor, taxation, tenancy, liability and other areas.
+(1.2)

 AG 225 Computer Applications in Agri

 Use of computers in farm and agribusiness management with emphasis on commercially available software for accounting, budgeting, record keeping, and market analysis.
 (1.2)